nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Workflow_Documentation/NF_MGIllumina-A/README.md

 * `--accession` – A Genelab / OSD accession number e.g. OSD-574.

-*Required only if --GLDS_accession is not passed as an argument*
+*Required only if --accession is not passed as an argument*

 * `--csv_file` –  A single-end or paired-end input csv file containing assay metadata for each sample, including sample_id, forward, reverse, and/or paired.
 Please see the sample [SE_file.csv](workflow_code/SE_file.csv) and [PE_file.csv](workflow_code/PE_file.csv) in this repository for examples on how to format this file.